smk357/stock-analysis/README.md

  ## Results

- The resulting tables and messages boxes are as follows:
+ The resulting tables and message boxes are as follows:

  **Original Script, 2017 (formatting in seperate script)**